terrydhariwal/terrydhariwal.github.io/_posts/2015-11-26-part-1-introducing-couchbase-server.md

 ![Couchbase Evolution](/assets/images/couchbase-evolution.png)

 Membase then evolved into Couchbase by introducing JSON document support.
 Again, like Memcached, the original developers of CouchDB were responsible for adding JSON document support.
-Today, the original engineers of both open source technologies continue to work for Couchbase, adding cutting edge innovations and continously improving performance and scale.
+Today, the original engineers of both open source technologies continue to work for Couchbase, adding cutting edge innovations and continuously improving performance and scale.

 <h1><strong>Key Couchbase Features</strong></h1>